AdguardTeam/PopupBlocker/README.md

 yarn bundle
 ```

-Available channels are: `dev`, `beta`, `release`.
-Available targets are: `userscript`, `options`, `tests`, `bundle`.

-Developement builds are not minified, and will print logs into the browser console.
+If you are building for development, note that the output will not be minified and will contain logs in the browser console.

-Beta and release builds will be minified and have all logging codes stripped out.
+Beta and release builds will be minified, and all logging codes will be stripped out.

 ## How to debug the options page